 Insulation adds a thick, inner layer to your garage door, giving it more impact resistance.
 The foam can absorb the shock from daily openings and impacts, making the door less likely to dent.

 Besides the added durability, insulation also protects the garage door opener.
-In a warmer garage, the motor and metal moving parts will stay in better condition and last longer.
+In a warmer garage, the motor and metal moving parts will stay in better condition and last longer, which means lower costs on garage door opener repair.

 6. They Protect Your Vehicle and Belongings